-The Company has provided the necessary explanations for the departures from abovementioned practices ("the Said Departures") in both CG report and the Corporate Governance Overview Statement.
+The Company has provided the necessary explanations for the departures from abovementioned practices ("the Said Departures") in both the Corporate Governance Report ("CG Report") and the Corporate Governance Overview Statement.
 The explanations on the Said Departures are accompanied by a description of the alternative measures that are aimed to achieve the Intended Outcome of the Said Departures.
-Further details on the application of each individual Practice of MCCG are available in the Corporate Governance Report at www.ifca.asia as well as in the announcement to Bursa Malaysia.
+Further details on the application of each individual Practice of MCCG are available in the CG Report at www.ifca.asia as well as in the announcement to Bursa Malaysia.